- Posted On: August 18, 2013

 - Fertilization and culture take place in an embryology lab, where highly trained specialists fertilize the retrieved eggs with sperm from a partner or donor.

 - Embryo transfer occurs a few days later when two or more embryos are placed in the woman’s uterus through the cervix.

 - Ultrasound is again used, and at least two days of recovery time is required.

 Early Success Minimizes In Vitro Fertilization (IVF) Pregnancy Cost

 For couples in the United States, the average cost of facilitating a possible pregnancy with one cycle of in vitro fertilization is $12,000, but it ranges from about $10,000 to $16,000.
 Travel costs can also be a factor, as IVF treatments require multiple visits.
 Oregon Reproductive Medicine, located in Portland, is perfect for its accessibility to a major city and International airport.

 Individualization is key to high success rates, so cost varies based on medication, testing, lab work, doctor’s fees, and the number of IVF cycles needed for a viable pregnancy.

 Needing fewer IVF cycles because of early success is the most effective way to control costs.

 Is In Vitro Fertilization For You?

+Oregon Reproductive Medicine achieves some of the highest pregnancy success rates in the country – up to 80% live-birth success in women under 35.
+Even so, some patients do require multiple IVF cycles.
 Oregon Reproductive Medicine offers personalized care and treatment.
-You can meet with one of our physicians at a free informational seminar, where we answer all your questions and discuss the promising opportunities that modern infertility treatments bring to couples who are struggling to conceive.
+You can meet with one of our physicians at our free monthly fertility seminars, where we answer all your questions and discuss the promising opportunities that modern infertility treatments bring to couples who are struggling to conceive.